akpw/batch-mp-tools/README.md

     More Info:
-        "renamer -h" for additional help on global options "renamer Command -h" for additional help on specific commands
+        "renamer -h" for additional help on global options "renamer <command> -h" for additional help on specific commands